Response Caching in ASP.NET Core

 • The server processes the request, generates the response, and returns the response to the client who initially made the request.

-• Along with the response, the server includes HTTP headers such as Cache-Control, Expires, ETag, and Last-Modified to indicate that the response can be cached and to specify the caching behavior.
+• Along with the response, the server includes a Cache-Control HTTP header to indicate that the response can be cached and to specify the caching behavior.

 Subsequent Requests:

-• When the client (or any intermediate proxy) needs the same resource again, it first checks the cache.
+• When the client (i.e., browser) needs the same resource again, it first checks the cache.

-• Suppose a cached response is available and still fresh (i.e., within the period specified by the Cache-Control header).
+• Suppose the cached response is available and fresh (i.e., within the period specified by the Cache-Control header).
 In that case, the client serves it directly from the cache instead of requesting it from the server again.

 What is Proxy Cache in ASP.NET Core?

-In the context of ASP.NET Core, proxy caches refer to a caching mechanism where a caching server (the proxy) is placed between the client (usually a web browser) and the server hosting the ASP.NET Core application.
-This proxy server caches responses from the web server, which can then be served quickly to subsequent requests for the same resource.
+In the context of ASP.NET Core, Proxy Caches refer to a caching mechanism where a Caching Server (the Proxy Server) is placed between the Client (usually a Web Browser) and the Web Server hosting the ASP.NET Core application.
+This Proxy Server caches responses from the Web Server, which can then be served quickly to subsequent requests for the same resource.
 This can significantly improve the performance of web applications by reducing the load on the web server and decreasing response times for end-users.

 Server-Side:

-• You can use the [ResponseCache] attribute in ASP.NET Core to specify caching behavior for controller actions.
-This attribute allows you to set various parameters like duration, location (client, server, or both), and whether the cache should consider query string values.
+• In ASP.NET Core, you can use the [ResponseCache] attribute to specify caching behavior for controller actions.
+This attribute allows you to set various parameters, such as duration, location (client, server, or both), and whether the cache should consider query string values.

 • ASP.NET Core includes UseResponseCaching middleware for caching responses on the server.
-This UseResponseCaching middleware can be configured in the Startup.cs file or Program.cs file of your application.
+This middleware needs to be configured in the Program.cs file.

 Client-Side: